kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-05-register-secured-api.md

 ## Register a client certificate-secured API

 To register an API and secure it with client certificates, you must add the `credentials.certificateGen` object to the `api` section of the service registration request body.
-The Application Registry generates a ready to use certificate and key pair for every API registered this way.
+Application Registry generates a ready to use certificate and key pair for every API registered this way.
 You can use the generated pair or replace it with your own certificate and key.

 Include this field in the service registration request body: